-Now you can take the practice exam online at www.psiexams.com to prepare for your Home Inspector Examination.
+Now you can take practice quizzes online at https://nationalhomeinspectorexam.org/practice-quizzes/ to prepare for your Home Inspector Examination.

-Please note that the practice exam is intended only to help testing candidates become familiar with the general types of questions that will appear on a licensing examination.
-It is NOT a substitute for proper education and study.
-Furthermore, scoring well on the practice exam does not guarantee a positive outcome on an actual licensing examination.
+Please note that the practice quizzes are intended only to help testing candidates become familiar with the general types of questions that will appear on a licensing examination.
+The quizzes are NOT a substitute for proper education and study.
+Furthermore, scoring well on a practice quiz does not guarantee a positive outcome on an actual licensing examination.

-Note: You may take the practice exams an unlimited number of times; however, you will need to pay each time.
-The practice examination fee is \$50.
+Note: You may take the practice quizzes an unlimited number of times; however, you will need to pay each time.
+The practice quizzes vary in cost from \$15 - \$25 depending on the quiz selected.